sparkgeo/node-stac-validator/README.md

 - [x] Initial Building
 - [x] Mock integration tests from requirements
 - [x] Set up and document entry point
+- [ ] Build CLI for files and urls
 - [ ] Recursion
 - [ ] Integrate with CircleCI
 - [ ] Publish into NPM on release